Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Do I need to write prompts to use RAWSHOT?

 Never—you direct every output with sliders, presets, and clicks on the garment, not typed prompts.
 That UI control is consistent across GUI and REST API payloads, which is why ecommerce teams onboard buyers without rewriting creative briefs as chat threads.
-Instead of guessing the right wording, you select the lens, framing, lighting, background, visual style, aspect ratio, and product focus directly in the interface.
+Instead of guessing phrasing, you select lens, framing, lighting, background, visual style, aspect ratio, and product focus in a fashion-specific interface designed for repeatable production.

 For catalog teams, reliability matters more than model cleverness; RAWSHOT keeps tokens, timings, refund rules, commercial rights framing, provenance signalling, watermarking cues, REST surface, and SKU-scale batch patterns explicit so operations can rehearse PDP launches without hallucinated garment inventions.
-That matters especially for leather, where grain, hardware, panels, and silhouette need stable representation across many outputs.
-The practical takeaway is simple: your team learns a product workflow, not a writing trick.
+The practical takeaway is simple: build a repeatable shot recipe once, then reuse it across leather assortments without turning your team into syntax specialists.

-What does AI-assisted fashion photography change for leather catalogs at SKU scale?
+What does AI-assisted fashion photography change for leather catalogs and PDP teams?

-Why skip reshooting every leather SKU for seasonal updates?
+Why skip reshooting every leather SKU for seasonal updates or channel changes?

 How do we turn flat garments into catalogue-ready imagery without prompting?

-What should a buyer or ecommerce lead check before publishing leather AI product images?
+What should a buyer or merchandiser check before publishing leather product imagery from RAWSHOT?

-How much does a leather ai product photography generator cost for still images?
+How much does a leather ai product photography generator cost per image, and what happens if a generation fails?